 Rosa Thérèse Bugnet

 Rosa 'Thérèse Bugnet' was hybridized in Alberta in the 1940s by a French immigrant, Georges Bugnet (pronounced 'boon-yay').
 He was a published novelist and poet (one of his books is in the Vancouver Public Library) who homesteaded north of Edmonton and also became a well-known plant breeder.
-He named this rose after his sister, but also bred other roses that he named after other women in his life.
+He named this rose after his sister, but also bred more roses that he named after other family members.
 'Thèrèse' is a hybrid rugosa shrub rose, very fragrant and very hardy.
 It blooms in June.
 In the winter, the dark red stems with white thorns make a dramatic statement.
+Garden Story

 Photos by Tresa Horney